-The Australian system of government is determined by the Constitution – this system was established at federation in 1901.
-The Constitution enables the election of the Australian Government, by the Australian people.
-Once elected, there are many ways the Australian Government can be held accountable for their actions.
-For example, scrutiny occurs by the Opposition within Parliament, and through the committee system.
+The Constitution outlines how the Australian Government is formed and how members of parliament are elected by the Australian people.
+There are many ways the Australian Government can be held accountable for their actions.
+For example, the Opposition scrutinises—closely examines— the work of the government in Parliament.
 The media also plays an important role in holding the Government to account.
 Ultimately, the fate of the Australian Government is determined by the Australian people when they cast their vote at a federal election.

 You can find more ideas how you can have your say and contribute to the work of the Australian Parliament on the PEO website.